Katsi73/MultiShock/README.md

 All testing is done on 1920x1080 screen, effects on different ratios are unknown

 ## Setup:
-Open the "config.json" file as and change the names in parenthesis to match your PiShock login details, for example
+Open the "config.json" file in notepad and change the names in parenthesis to match your PiShock login details, for example

 {
   "api_username": "BillJones1",